evanbattaglia/voxide/README.md

 # Find file by acronym: open `app/controllers/developer_keys_controller.rb`:
 v m APdkcR

-# Choose from vim history _filtered to files under current directory_
+# Choose from vim history, filtered to files under current directory
 v h

+# Choose from vim history, filtered to files under current directory containing 'foo' in name
+v h

+# Choose from vim history filtered to files in home directory and files containing 'foo' in name
+v h ~ foo

+# Choose (with fzf) from `fd foo`
+v f foo

+# Jump to places in current git commit with string 'SomeFuncIAddedCallsTo'
+v A SomeFuncIAddedCallsTo
 ```

 ### Zellij